sdroege/gstreamer-rs/docs/gstreamer-gl/docs.md

 ## `destroy_notify`
 called when `data` is not needed any more
 <!-- trait GLWindowExt::fn set_draw_callback -->
-Sets the draw callback called everytime `GLWindowExt::draw` is called
+Sets the draw callback called every time `GLWindowExt::draw` is called
 ## `callback`
 function to invoke
 ## `data`